Chad Kelly accused of trespassing into home, sitting next to woman, 'mumbling incoherently'

 Security footage from the home shows a white man wearing dark pants, a white long-sleeved shirt, brown vest and red scarf around his neck outside the home, the affidavit says.
 When police found him inside the SUV, Kelly was wearing clothing similar to the man seen in the video, and the homeowner also identified Kelly as the intruder, the affidavit says.
 Court documents also say there were no signs of forced entry.

 Kelly was arrested without incident and transported to the Arapahoe County Jail on charges of first-degree criminal trespass.
-The sheriff's office said he's no longer in custody as of Tuesday morning.
-A spokesman for the court said Kelly posted a $2,500 bond and is due at the Arapahoe County Justice Center on Wednesday morning.
+On Tuesday a spokesman for the court said Kelly posted a $2,500 bond and was due at the Arapahoe County Justice Center on Wednesday morning.
+Kelly did appear in court briefly Wednesday but his hearing was rescheduled for Nov.
+8.

 No tests were done to determine if Kelly had drugs or alcohol in his system when he was arrested, according to Julie Brooks with the Arapahoe County Sheriff's Office.
 She was clarifying some reports that his booking form listed his BAC at .000 -- which is the default entry if no tests have been done.